MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/install/Windows-PowerShell-System-Requirements.md

 PowerShell Integrated Scripting Environment (ISE), Common Information Model (CIM) commands, and workflows.

-Windows® 8.1 and Windows Server® 2012 R2 include all required programs.
-This article is designed for users of earlier releases of Windows.
+Windows&reg; 8.1 and Windows Server&reg; 2012 R2 include all required programs.
+This article is designed for
+users of earlier releases of Windows.

 ## Operating system requirements